How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Weave the rope or vines between the poles in a crisscross pattern.
+Weave rope in a crisscross pattern.

 -